 1. PSA 9 Pikachu illustrator (@poke_mafa trade) – $900k

 When Marco (@poke_mafa) posted a picture of his PSA 9 Pikachu Illustrator in December, social media went into overdrive.
-With only 8 in PSA’s population report and one PSA 10 that has never been shown publicly, this card is as close to the top as possible.
-To receive such an incredible piece of history and currently the most expensive Pokemon card publicly revealed, Marco exchanged the following cards worth an estimated $900,000 at the time:
+With only 8 PSA 9’s in their population report and one PSA 10 that has never been shown publicly, this card is as close to the top as possible.
+To receive such an incredible piece of history and the joint most expensive Pokemon card publicly revealed, Marco exchanged the following cards worth an estimated $900,000 at the time:

 PSA 10 1st Edition Base Charizard, BGS 9.5 No Rarity Charizard, PSA 10 Shadowless Charizard, PSA 10 Charizard FPO, PSA 9 Auto 10 Ken Sugimori Charizard CD Promo, PSA 10 1st Edition Shining Charizard, PSA 10 Expedition Holo Charizard, PSA 10 Skyridge Crystal Charizard, Ungraded E1 UED Charizard, and a trio of Pikachu Trophy Sketches

 1. PSA 7 Pikachu Illustrator (Goldin Auctions) – $900,000